AhmedSalih3d/SPHExample/README.md

 The solver can offload the per-particle equation-of-state and density boundary updates to CUDA.
 Enable it by setting `UseGPU=true` in the `SimulationMetaData` constructor and ensuring `CUDA.jl` is installed and functional.
-The neighbor loops still run on the CPU, so this mode is intended as a stepping stone for further GPU porting.
+Neighbor loops can also run on the GPU when `NoShifting` + `NoKernelOutput` are used with `ZeroDensityDiffusion` and `ZeroViscosity`; other configurations fall back to CPU for the neighbor work.

 ## Help